 Little girls are exclamation marks: Me!
 Trees!
 Legs!
 Family!
 Sunlight!
 Stomach!
 Ice cream!
 Happy!
 Me!
 Until they learn..."Beautiful", "ugly", "thin", "fat", And then girls become question marks...
 Beautiful enough?
 Thin enough?
 Sexy enough?
 Enough?
 Enough?
 Enough?
 The question becomes a hunger, a feAR, a TERROR of "no", And soon we stop finishing our own sentences… Continue reading Girl.
 The Interrogation Mark.

+Many of us suffer emotional hunger that comes from something I call the Body Mythology.
 There is a common trope on TV and movies: There is some girl, and at the beginning of the story, she is portrayed as an “ugly duckling”.
-Perhaps she is the “wrong size”, “unfashionable”, she doesn’t do her hair and make up "right".
-The movie portrays her as being “ugly” as compared to some implied… Continue reading Our Hunger, Our Body Mythology, and the Weight We Carry
+Perhaps she is the “wrong size”, “unfashionable”, she doesn’t do her hair and… Continue reading Our Emotional Hunger and the Body Mythology

 We are suffering an epidemic of body anxiety and body shame.
 I believe that Body Peace is the birthright of every single girl and woman in the world.
 I also believe that most girls and women are being robbed of this birthright every single day of their lives.
 Body Peace Body Peace is the confidence… Continue reading Body Anxiety and Body Shame: The Epidemic and the Escape

 Over the years, I have thought a lot about femininity through the eyes of classical heroines like Ophelia, Penelope, and Helen of Troy.
 As much as I admire the classical writers, I am disappointed that they often were unable to give their heroines a more satisfactory story.
 Sometimes I like to write poems from the point… Continue reading Penelope Peregrina